-During the year, there was no increase in the revenue budgeted for the General Fund between the original and final budget.
-Total fiscal year expenditures increased \$78,666, primarily due to an increase in repairs and maintenance/landscape of \$78,966, an increase in other contractual services of \$12,900 and an offsetting decrease in utility services of \$14,000 and a slight increase in professional services.
+During the year, there was no increase in the total revenue budget for the General Fund between original and final budget.
+There was no increase in the overall expenditure budget for the General Fund; however, there was an increase in other contractual services totaling \$8,000 offset by a corresponding decrease in utility services and repairs and maintenance/landscaping services between the original and final budget.